dfds/crossplane-configuration-dfds/package/aws/README.md

 The resource folder must sit in the package//aws folder.
 The folder name must match the AWS resource name.
 For example: `package/aws/bucket` for the `bucket` resource from provider-aws.

+### Naming conventions

+We use the following naming conventions in our RBAC Wrapper compositions.

+#### Namespace

+Our namespace must be [group].crossplane.dfds.cloud. [group] should be a generic descriptive category such as:

+- storage
+- networking
+- compute
+- messaging

+#### XRD

+Our Composite Resource Definitions should follow the naming of X[cloud][resource-name-defined-by-crossplane].
+X stands for Composite.
+For example, if the resource is an AWS Bucket then the name of XAWSBucket.
+If the resource is an Azure Blob Storage Container then the name would be XAzureContainer.
+Apply the plural resource name where appropriate.

+#### Claim

+The claimNames for the resource should be the same as the XRD but with X omitted.
+Apply the plural resource name where appropriate.

 ### Create a definition.yaml

 The file should be defined with the following section to define the name of the resources.
 We will use Bucket as